Diary entries

 Rachmaninoff's role: Conductor

-Notes: Satina indicates that this is 3rd Symphony Concert in the season of the Moscow Philharmonic Society.
+Notes: Satina indicated that this was the 3rd Symphony Concert in the season of the Moscow Philharmonic Society.
+A review in Russkaya Muzikal'naya Gazeta, 1914, No. 1, p.
+28, mistakenly refers to Rachmaninoff conducting Tchaikovsky's Sixth Symphony; the Fourth Symphony is confirmed via an image of the program located on Goskatalog.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 December 18 1913 (Julian calendar)